-Heart disease is a general term that refers to a variety of acute and chronic medical conditions that affect one or more of the components of the heart.
-The heart is a muscular, fist-sized organ that is located in the centre of the chest cavity.
-It continuously pumps blood, beating as many as 100,000 times a day.
-The blood that the heart moves carries oxygen and nutrients throughout the body and transports carbon dioxide and other wastes to the lungs, kidneys and liver for removal.
-The heart ensures its own blood supply through a set of coronary arteries and veins.
-The heart is also an endocrine organ that produces the hormones atrial natriuretic peptide (ANP) and B-natriuretic peptide (BNP) which coordinate heart function with blood vessel and kidney function.
+The heart is a muscular, fist-sized organ located within your chest in a space between the two lungs (mediastinum).
+The heart continuously pumps blood, beating as many as 100,000 times a day.
+The blood that the heart moves carries oxygen and nutrients throughout the body and transports carbon dioxide and other wastes to the lungs, kidneys, and liver for removal.